 - 3.3.1 The Woking Community Strategy has been updated on an ongoing basis with key partners since it was first published in 2002.
-It was last reviewed alongside the preparation of the Core Strategy, and in the light of the Surrey Sustainable Community Strategy and Local Area Agreement for Surrey. - 3.3.2 The LDDs will have regard to the Sustainable Community Strategies for both Woking and Surrey and will ensure that land-use requirements arising from the Woking Sustainable Community Strategy are addressed. - 3.3.3 There are economies of scale in synchronising community and stakeholder engagement for both the Woking Sustainable Community Strategy and Local Development Documents, provided statutory requirements for consultation are met.
+It was last reviewed alongside the preparation of the Core Strategy, and in the light of the Surrey Sustainable Community Strategy and Local Area Agreement for Surrey. - 3.3.2 The LDDs have had regard to the Sustainable Community Strategies for both Woking and Surrey and will ensure that land-use requirements arising from the Woking Sustainable Community Strategy are addressed.
+The Council has published Woking 2050.
+Its provisions will be taken into account in preparing LDDs. - 3.3.3 There are economies of scale in synchronising community and stakeholder engagement for both the Woking Sustainable Community Strategy and Local Development Documents, provided statutory requirements for consultation are met.
 The Council will always explore opportunities to do so where relevant. - 3.3.4 To this end, the Local Strategic Partnership (LSP) was actively engaged in preparation of the Statement of Community Involvement (SCI), which sets out when and how stakeholders and the community will be engaged in the preparation of the documents that make up the LDDs.
 The Woking Partnership no longer exists in its original form.
 Most of its functions are now taken over by the Joint Committee of Woking Borough Council and Surrey County Council.
 The Joint Committee will be consulted on planning policy matters where relevant. - 3.3.5 The LDDs will be prepared taking into account other Council strategies that have land-use implications.
-These include: - Housing Strategy - Cultural Strategy - Community Safety Strategy - Climate Change Strategy
+These include: - Housing Strategy - Cultural Strategy - Community Safety Strategy

-- Economic Development Strategy. - 3.3.6 The Surrey Local Transport Plan will have a key influence on future development patterns.
+- Climate Change Strategy - Economic Development Strategy - Natural Woking 2016 (the Council's biodiversity and Green Infrastructure Strategy). - 3.3.6 The Surrey Local Transport Plan will have a key influence on future development patterns.
 Surrey County Council Highways and Woking Borough Council have set up Transport for Woking, a partnership also involving rail, bus and community transport operators amongst others, to ensure that land use and transport implications of growth are considered and addressed together.
-This partnership will be important in the development of LDDs. - 3.3.7 In addition to the above there are other public sector strategies relating to health, education, community etc. provision that will have land use implications that will influence future development patterns.
+The decisions of this partnership will inform the development of LDDs.
+The activities of Transport for Woking have now been taken over by the Joint Committee. - 3.3.7 In addition to the above there are other public sector strategies relating to health, education, community etc. provision that will have land use implications that will influence future development patterns.
 These will continue to be monitored.